nicholas-ko-zy/nicholas-ko-zy.github.io/about.md

 * Site Layout: ChatGPT used to write HTML and CSS code.

 * Blog: No ChatGPT used for writing.
-The spelling and grammar mistakes you see are wholly mine. ;) ChatGPT to used to debug project code.
+The spelling and grammar mistakes you see are wholly mine. ;) ChatGPT used to debug project code.